TommiA/donnerwetter-wui/README.md

 # donnerwetter-wui
-This is even simpler web frontend for the Donnerwetter weather data backend.
+This is a simple web frontend for the Donnerwetter weather data backend.
 Technologies used include SpringBoot, bootstrap, JSP and AJAX.
-This web UI is provided within an isolated Tomcat container and is accessible with a browser.
+This web UI is provided within an executable isolated Tomcat container and is accessible with a browser.
 This communicates with the Donnerwetter backend with JSON over HTTP.

 ### To build